-Liess summarized the outcome of the discussions that took place at the IEC-e8 strategic Round Table on EVs in January 2010 among automotive manufacturers, electricity equipment suppliers and utilities to coordinate the work needed for EV development [see the January/February 2010 e-tech article].
+Liess summarized the outcome of the discussions that took place at the IEC-e8 strategic Round Table on EVs in January 2010 among automotive manufacturers, electricity equipment suppliers and utilities to coordinate the work needed for EV development.
 "The IEC, in cooperation with e8, a global organization of 10 world-leading electricity companies, brought together major stakeholders that need to collaborate to accelerate the global roll-out of electric vehicles," he said.
 "For the first time, the industries that will need to work together had the opportunity to discuss their needs and priorities at the international level."

 EV as a potential energy store